 Leena Singh

-Prior to joining Lincoln Laboratory, Singh worked at Draper Laboratory as a technical staff member, group leader, and eventually division technical staff member, focusing on the guidance, navigation, and control of aeronautical and astronautical systems.
-At Draper, she developed her deep appreciation of aerospace platforms beyond her academic interests.
-She also worked on the stabilization and control of satellites in orbit; the targeting, guidance, and control of rendezvous systems with other space objects; reentry vehicles reentering and descending through planetary atmosphere and/or gravity fields from transorbital operations; and atmospheric aerodynamic vehicles (uncrewed aircraft and parafoils).
-Singh was the technical lead of the attitude determination and control system for NASA's Cyclone Global Navigation Satellite System (CYGNSS) constellation of Earth-monitoring cube-satellites, which are still operational on orbit and providing weather data as planned.
+Prior to joining Lincoln Laboratory, Singh worked at Draper Laboratory as a technical staff member, group leader, and eventually division technical staff, focusing on the guidance, navigation, and control of aeronautical and astronautical systems.
+She worked on the stabilization and control of satellites in orbit; the targeting, guidance, and control of in-space rendezvous as well as reentry and planetary descent systems; and the guidance and control of atmospheric aerodynamic vehicles (uncrewed aircraft and guided parafoils).
+Singh was the technical lead of the attitude determination and control system for NASA's Cyclone Global Navigation Satellite System (CYGNSS) constellation of Earth-monitoring microsatellites, which are still operational on orbit and providing weather monitoring data.